Simon Williams (actor): Career

+Williams has appeared in episodes of Bergerac, Dangerfield, dinnerladies, The Scarlet Pimpernel, Dalziel and Pascoe, Bad Girls, The Inspector Lynley Mysteries, Midsomer Murders, Starhunter 2300, Cutting It, Heartbeat, Family Affairs, Doctors, The Bill, Diamond Geezer 2, Kingdom and First Among Equals.

 In 2010, Williams contributed to the CD We Will Remember Them, published by the Royal British Legion, where he read three of the poems.
 Williams has also written two novels, Talking Oscars and Kill the Lights, and has written several plays.
 In early November 2007, he performed in Curtain up!
 Lights up!
 Cock up! at the Jermyn Street Theatre near Piccadilly Circus in London.